|Name||Kentucky Protection and Advocacy|

-P&A, Children’s Law Center, the Southern Poverty Law Center, and Legal Aid Society met with the Jefferson Public School District superintendent and staff several times to discuss disparate discipline of students with disabilities, African American students, and African American students with disabilities.
-The meetings did not lead to a resolution.
-The coalition organizations filed a class complaint with the U.S Department of Education, Office of Civil Rights (OCR) against the Jefferson County Public School District alleging disability discrimination under Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act.
+Jefferson County was not in attendance.
+From the meeting KDE and the eight districts have agreed to implement PBIS.
+P&A, Children’s Law Center, the Southern Poverty Law Center, and Legal Aid Society met with the Jefferson Public School District superintendent and staff several times.
+The meetings were not fruitful.
+On May 20, 2011, the coalition organizations filed a class complaint with the U.S Department of Education, Office of Civil Rights (OCR) against the Jefferson County Public School District alleging disability discrimination under Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act.
 The complaint is currently being investigated by OCR.

 For each of your PAIR program priorities for the fiscal year covered by this report, please: